makrai/notes/charakorn-2506-text-to-lora.md

   * We omit the layer index and module type of the LoRA weights when referring to all LoRA weights
-  * Otherwise, we use subscripts to represent the layer index and module type, eg ∆W m,l , where m is the module type  and l is the layer index
+  * Otherwise, we use subscripts to represent the layer index and module type, eg ∆W m,l, where m is the module type  and l is the layer index

 ## Hypernetworks